edriso/jobify/README.md

 - React.js
 - styled-components
 - JWT
-- validator
+- validator, to validate inputs like email
-- bcrypt
+- bcryptjs, for hashing passwords
-- express-async-errors
+- express-async-errors, for errors handling

 <!-- #### To setup the project locally